-We provide a wealth of information about dementia, whether you’re concerned you or a family member might be experiencing dementia symptoms, have been recently diagnosed, or have been living with dementia for many years.
+We provide a wealth of free information about dementia, whether you’re concerned you or a family member might be experiencing dementia symptoms, have been recently diagnosed, or have been living with dementia for many years.

 Dementia is an umbrella term used to describe various neurological conditions which all damage brain cells and lead to a loss of brain function.
 It includes Alzheimer’s disease, vascular dementia and more than 100 other types.